For assistance with collecting, managing, and disclosing ESG-related data

 Start date of application

-The regulations will come into effect on August 17, 2023, and each obligation will be applied sequentially from 2024.
+The regulations will come into effect on August 17, 2023, with each obligation being applied sequentially from 2024.

-18 February 2025: The obligation to declare the carbon footprint of electric vehicle (EV) batteries will come into effect.
+• February 18, 2025: Obligations to declare the carbon footprint of electric vehicle (EV) batteries will come into effect.

-18 August 2028: The mandatory disclosure of the percentage of recycled material used will be required for rechargeable Industry batteries with a capacity over 2kWh (excluding those with only external storage), electric vehicle batteries and SLI batteries.
+• August 18, 2028: Mandatory disclosure of the percentage of recycled material used will become mandatory for rechargeable Industry batteries (excluding those with only external storage) with a capacity over 2 kWh, electric vehicle batteries, and SLI batteries.

 5. Impact on businesses and countermeasures

-This regulation affects all companies selling products that use batteries in the European market.
+This regulation affects all companies selling battery-based products in the European market.
 Failure to comply with the regulation may result in restrictions on sales in the European market.
 The scope of application has been expanded compared to the previous Battery Directive, and in addition to automotive and Industry batteries, batteries built into products are also subject to the regulation.
-Furthermore, the application of CE marking is scheduled to start in February 2024, which will require a review of the Manufacturing process of related products.
-This is a situation that calls for drastic measures for Japanese companies exporting automobiles and electronic devices.
+Furthermore, the application of CE marking is scheduled to begin in February 2024, requiring a review of the Manufacturing processes of related products.
+This situation calls for drastic action for Japanese companies exporting automobiles and electronic devices.

 The following points are particularly important: